Hyperbolic Fine-Tuning for Large Language Models: Related Work

+\textbf{Geometric Analysis of Language Model Embeddings.} Prior work has made important observations about the geometry of embeddings that helped shape and motivate our research.
+Reif et al.~\citep{reif2019visualizing} demonstrated that BERT embeddings contain distinct syntactic and semantic subspaces and showed evidence of tree-like parse structures, while Gao et al.~\citep{gao2019representation} revealed that token embeddings tend to cluster in a narrow cone during training, leading to representation degeneration.
+Building on these geometric insights, Rudman et al.~\citep{rudman2021isoscore} introduced IsoScore to formally quantify how uniformly embeddings utilize the ambient vector space.
+Additionally, Puccetti et al.~\citep{puccetti2022outliers} analyzed outlier dimensions in Transformers and showed their correlation with token frequencies.
+While these works provide crucial foundations for understanding embedding geometry, our work differs in that we specifically quantify and leverage the natural hyperbolicity of token embeddings.

-\textbf{Parameter Efficient Fine Tuning (PEFT) and LoRAs} Fine-tuning LLMs~\citep{openai2022, openai2023, touvron2023llama} for downstream tasks poses significant challenges due to their massive number of parameters.
-To address this issue, PEFT methods have been proposed, which aim to train a small subset of parameters while achieving better performance compared to full fine-tuning.
-PEFT methods can be broadly categorized into prompt-based methods~\citep{lester2021power,li2021prefix,qin2021exploring}, adapter-based methods~\citep{houlsby2019parameter,zhu2021counter},and reparameterization-based methods~\citep{hu2021lora,aghajanyan2020intrinsic,edalati2022krona}.
-Among these, LoRA~\citep{hu2021lora} as the reparameterization-based method, has gained significant attention due to its simplicity, effectiveness, and compatibility with existing model architectures.
-Variants of LoRA, such as LoRA+\citep{hayou2024lora+}, DoRA~\citep{liu2024dora}, AdaLoRA~\citep{zhang2023adaptive}, have been proposed to improve its performance and efficiency.
-Recent research has also investigated ensembles of multiple LoRAs~\citep{wang2023lora,ren2024mini}, and quantization techniques~\citep{dettmers2024qlora,xu2023qa,li2023loftq}.
-Despite these advances, existing methods operate within Euclidean space, ignoring the underlying structure represented by LLMs.
-The proposed method is as a foundational algorithm, potentially combined with various LoRA variants, to exploit their complementary strengths and achieve superior performance.
+\textbf{Parameter-Efficient Fine-Tuning (PEFT) and LoRA.} Fine-tuning LLMs~\citep{openai2022, achiam2023gpt, touvron2023llama} for downstream tasks poses significant challenges due to their massive number of parameters.
+To address this issue, PEFT methods have been proposed, which aim to train a small subset of parameters while achieving comparable or even better performance compared to full fine-tuning.
+PEFT methods can be broadly categorized into prompt-based methods~\citep{lester2021power,li2021prefix,qin2021exploring}, adapter-based methods~\citep{houlsby2019parameter,zhu2021counter}, and reparameterization-based methods~\citep{hu2021lora,aghajanyan2020intrinsic,edalati2022krona}.
+Among these, the reparameterization-based LoRA~\citep{hu2021lora} has gained significant attention due to its simplicity, effectiveness, and compatibility with existing model architectures.
+Variants of LoRA, such as LoRA+\citep{hayou2024lora+}, DoRA~\citep{liu2024dora}, and AdaLoRA~\citep{zhang2023adaptive}, have been proposed to improve its performance and efficiency.
+Recent research has also investigated ensembles of multiple LoRAs~\citep{wang2023lora,ren2024mini} and quantization techniques~\citep{dettmers2024qlora,xu2023qa,li2023loftq}.
+The proposed method is a foundational algorithm that is orthogonal to existing approaches and can potentially be combined with various LoRA variants to exploit their complementary strengths and achieve superior performance.